-It is not necessary for IGC to constrain the methods that teams use to make the assessments, but all summary impact reporting should conform to the format shown in figure 3 where the contribution of resource system designs to each of the relevant SDGs is assed in five levels ranging from most beneficial to most detrimental.
+It is not necessary for IGC to constrain the methods that teams use to make the assessments, but all summary impact reporting should conform to the format shown in figure 3 where the contribution of resource system designs to each of the relevant SDGs is assessed in five levels from most beneficial to most detrimental.

 Figure 3.
 The seventeen Sustainable Development Goals, arrayed against geodesign systems.

 Figure 4.
 Eight most impacted SDGs, ordered left to right from most improved (score 25 in Sum column of Early Adopter chart above) to eighth (score 10)